Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 ### Overview - Parameters

-As discussed in [Parameters](#parameters). test cases can have parameters associated with them.
+Test cases can have [parameters](../Test-Case-Management/#parameters) associated with them.
 This enables one test case to be called several times and have different parameters passed in each case, making the operation different.
 E.g. you could have a generic "login to application" test case that others call as an initial step, which could be provided with different login information depending on the calling test case.
 In addition these parameters may be used by certain test automation engines.

 The Parameters section on the test set page lets you set a shared value for all of the parameters contained within the different test cases of the test set.
 The screenshot below shows that there are three parameters contained in the test cases that have been set at the test set level.
 In this example, every case that has a Parameter called 'browserName' will have its value set to 'Safari'.
 This is a quick way of setting values for many test cases at once.
 Test Set Values will override any default values of a Parameter (defined for each specific test case).